johnmathews/time_since/README.md

 # time_since
 A widget for Übersicht to calculate the time elapsed since a date and time.

+## Installation

+1. Download and install Übersicht
+2. Copy time_since.widget to your widgets folder.
+3. You're done.

+## Edit index.coffee to:

-Specify the date time you want to measure from.
+1. Specify the date time you want to measure from

-Optionally, add teext before and text after the time since.
+2. Optionally, add text before and text after the time since

-To use abreviations, change "shorten" to "True".
+3. To use abreviations, change "shorten" to "True"